 PO FDCs also available - price on request.

 All prices exclude postage & packing.
-To order, please visit our online shop.
-For any other questions - please email us.
+If you have any questions - please email us.

 These postmarks were available for the date of issue and all should be available on first day covers.
 However some will be more plentiful than others, and some may only be available on specific 'official covers', with a very few on PO fdcs in collections.
 It may be many years before these appear on the resale market.